Live Chat for e-commerce

 “The majority of business web sites were designed on the premise that consumers would purchase any time, 24 hours a day, seven days a week, without the need to first interact with a sales or customer service representative.”

 “The self-service model unfortunately does not recognise that some consumers still want the assurance of live communication.”

 The option increasingly proving to be an effective tool in meeting customers’ needs is live chat services.

-Live Chat provides cheaper customer support
+Live Chat for eCommerce provides cheaper customer support

 Live chat is cheaper than telephone support.
 Live help agents can usually service several customers at a time with live chat.
 Forrester research estimates that the average chat session costs about $3 to $5, while the average telephone session costs about $10.
 Others estimate the cost of an average live chat session at about one dollar, and estimate that telephone customer service calls can cost from $6 to $20.
 The cost estimates depend on the diversity of customer needs in different industries, and the different styles of customer service in different firms.